PhD candidate in Visual Studies, Designated Emphasis in Feminist Studies, UC Santa Cruz

 Political Economy, Labor, and Migration

 - "Waste You Can’t Deny: A Slow Trans-aesthetic in The Blue Barrel Grove."
-In The Routledge Companion to Contemporary Art, Visual Culture, and Climate Change (2021), edited by T. J. Demos, Emily Eliza Scott, and Subhankar Banerjee.
+2021.
+In The Routledge Companion to Contemporary Art, Visual Culture, and Climate Change.
+Edited by T. J. Demos, Emily Eliza Scott, and Subhankar Banerjee.
 New York and London: Routledge.